naibaf-1/GNOME-Wallpaper-Collection/CONTRIBUTING.md

 # Contributing to GymTrim

-Thank you for your interest in contributing to this collection of time-shifting wallpapers for the GNOME desktop!
+Thank you for your interest in contributing to this collection of time-shifting and auto-switching wallpapers for the GNOME desktop!
 Your help is appreciated, whether you are reporting bugs, suggesting features, requesting help, submitting own wallpapers or improving documentation.

----

 ## How to Contribute